ecarracedo/python/opciones_financieras/Opcion CALL/README_EN.md

 - `Potential Profit`: Unlimited
 - `Potential Loss`: Limited (the premium paid)
 - `Optimal Strategy`: If the underlying rises significantly in price
-- `What is paid`: A premium, which is the cost of the option
+- `What's Paid`: A premium, which is the cost of the option

 ### Sell CALL